 Welcome to the Natural Science Class, Second Year!

-Our first meeting will be Tuesday morning, 5 September 2017 at 11:00am EDT (which translates to 8:00am PDT for those of us on the west coast).
+We will meet for the first time on Thursday, 7 September 2023, at 11:00 am EDT.
 Before that meeting, you should verify that you can access the Moodle and that Natural Science Year 2 is listed on your Moodle home page.
 You should also become familiar with this website.
 If you have problems with Moodle access or chat, contact Tech Support (firstname.lastname@example.org).

 - Links on the left side of general pages (like this one), and in the header of lecture pages, provide access to general information about the course.